-Our values are rooted in the principles of Conscious Capitalism, which prioritizes the long-term benefits of each of our stakeholder groups: (i) farmers and suppliers; (ii) crew members; (iii) community and environment; (iv) customers and consumers; and (v) stockholders.
-We are fierce competitors who believe that driving positive, sustainable outcomes for all of these stakeholder groups creates a stronger, more resilient business.
+At Vital Farms, our business - and our culture - are rooted in Conscious Capitalism.
+We're focused on creating positive change and driving sustainable outcomes for our stakeholders through a purpose-driven approach to Impact.
+Our operational model prioritizes the long-term benefits of each of our stakeholder groups: (i) farmers and suppliers; (ii) crew members; (iii) communities and the environment; (iv) customers and consumers; and (v) stockholders.
+We are fierce competitors who believe that driving positive, sustainable outcomes for each of these stakeholder groups creates a stronger, more resilient business.